-Towers, columns and palaces: from Frankfurter Tor to Strausberger Platz, Karl-Marx-Allee looks like a magnificent Russian boulevard.
+Towers, columns and palaces: between Frankfurter Tor and Strausberger Platz, today's Karl-Marx-Allee, formerly Stalinallee, looks like a Russian boulevard.

 Imagine yourself in Berlin at the beginning of the 1950s: the bombs of the Second World War have left Große Frankfurter Straße as nothing but a sea of rubble.